-While no two people experience the same effects of the disease, there are twelve signs most common, in any combination.
+While no two people experience the same effects of the disease, there are thirteen signs most common, in any combination.
 While they are also signs of other diseases, your doctor should perform tests to rule out other problems.

 - Extreme fatigue.
 The feeling of being tired most of the time is debilitating to sufferers.

 - Fever.
 Some lupus sufferers experience some fever during their flare-ups.

 - Headaches.
 These can be mild or severe.

 - Painful and/or swollen joints.
 Several autoimmune diseases affect joints.